 - Complainant is the individual filing the complaint.
-When the complainant is not the victim of the alleged harassment/discrimination, the victim will be afforded the same rights as the complainant under this policy and regulation AAC-BR. - Disability is defined in accordance with NDCC 14-02.4-02 (5). - Discrimination means failure to treat a person equally due to a protected status.
-Protected status is defined in applicable state (NDCC 14-02.4-02 (6)) and federal laws. - Protected status shall include the statuses identified above, along with any other status protected by applicable state and federal laws. - Employee is defined in accordance with NDCC 14-02.4-02 (7). - Harassment is a specific type of discrimination based on a protected status.
+When If the complainant is not the victim of the alleged discrimination and/or harassment the victim must -harassment/discrimination, the victim will be afforded the same rights as the complainant under this policy and regulation AAC-BR. - Disability is defined in accordance with NDCC 14-02.4-02 (5). - Discrimination means failure to treat a person an individual equally due to a protected status. - Protected status shall include the statuses identified above, along with any other status protected by applicable state and federal laws. - Employee is defined in accordance with NDCC 14-02.4-02 (7). - Harassment is a specific type of discrimination based on a protected status.
 It occurs under the following conditions: - a.
-For employees when enduring the offensive conduct becomes a condition of continued employment, or the conduct is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive - b.
-For students when the conduct is sufficiently severe, persistent, or pervasive to limit a student's ability to participate in or benefit from the education program or to create a hostile or abusive education environment - Sexual harassment is a form of harassment based on sex, sexual orientation, or gender identity.
+For employees, when enduring the offensive conduct becomes a condition of continued employment, or the conduct is severe or pervasive enough to create a work environment that a reasonable person individual would consider intimidating, hostile, or abusive - b.
+For students, when the conduct is sufficiently severe, persistent, or pervasive so as to limit a the student's ability to participate in or benefit from the education program or to create a hostile or abusive education environment - Section 504 (Section 504 of the Rehabilitation Action of 1973, as amended, 29 U.S.C.
+794) is a federal law designed to protect the rights of individuals with disabilities in programs and activities that receive federal financial assistance from the U.S. Department of Education. - Sexual harassment is a form of harassment based on sex, sexual orientation, or gender identity.
 It is defined as unwelcome sexual advances, requests for sexual favors, and/or other verbal, written, or physical conduct or communication of a sexual nature when: - a.
-It is quid pro quo, meaning submission to such conduct or communication is made a term or condition, either explicitly or implicitly, of the basis for employment decisions or educational decisions or benefits for students (e.g., receiving a grade). - b.
+It is quid pro quo, meaning submission to such conduct or communication is made a term or condition, either explicitly or implicitly, of the basis for employment decisions or educational decisions or benefits for students (e.g., receiving a grade) - b.
 It creates a hostile environment meaning unwelcome sexual conduct or communication that is sufficiently serious to deny or limit a student's ability to participate in or benefit from the school's program(s).
-For employees a hostile environment is created when submission to unwelcome sexual conduct is made either explicitly or implicitly a term or condition of an individual's employment. - Sexual harassment examples may include, but are not limited to: - a. sexual or "dirty" jokes; - b. unwelcome sexual advances; - c. requests for sexual favors; - d. sexually motivated physical conduct or other verbal or physical conduct or communication of a sexual nature, including unwelcome touching, such as patting, pinching, or constant brushing against another's body; - e. displaying or distributing of sexually explicit drawings, pictures, and written materials; - f. graffiti of a sexual nature; - g. sexual gestures;
+For employees a hostile environment is created when submission to unwelcome sexual conduct is made either explicitly or implicitly a term or condition of an individual's employment. - Sexual harassment examples may include, but are not limited to: - sexual or "dirty" jokes; - b. unwelcome sexual advances; - c. requests for sexual favors; - sexually motivated physical conduct or other verbal or physical conduct or communication of a sexual nature, including unwelcome touching, such as patting, pinching, or constant brushing against another's body; - e. displaying or distributing of sexually explicit drawings, pictures, and written materials;

-- h. touching oneself sexually or talking about one's sexual activity in front of others; - i. spreading rumors about or rating other's sexual activity or performance; - j. remarks about a person's sexual orientation; or - k. sexual violence including, but not limited to, rape, sexual battery, sexual abuse, and sexual coercion.
+- f. graffiti of a sexual nature; - g. sexual gestures; - h. touching oneself sexually or talking about one's sexual activity in front of others; - i. spreading rumors about or rating other's sexual activity or performance; - j. remarks about a person's an individual's sexual orientation; or and - sexual violence including, but not limited to, rape, sexual battery, sexual abuse, and sexual coercion. - Title II of the Americans with Disabilities Act extends the prohibition on discrimination established by Section 504 to all services, programs, and activities of State and local government entities. - Title IX is a federal law that protects people from discrimination, based on sex, in education programs or activities that receive federal financial assistance.